aditya-me13/aditya-me13.github.io/_pages/about.md

 ---
 permalink: /
 title: "Hi There 👋!
-I am Aditya Mehta"
+I am Aditya Mehta."
 author_profile: true
 redirect_from:
   - /about/